Introduction :

 }

-Input password by getch() function and display the password in C programing language :
+Input password by getch() function and display the password in C programming language :

 /* Developd by Puskar Jasu*/